issta21-109/F-detector/README.md

-# F-Drop
+# F-Detector

-F-drop is a tool for disabling an unwanted features in a program.
+F-Detector is a tool for disabling an unwanted features in a program.
-This repo contains a demo of F-Drop that runs on linux systems.
+This repo contains a demo of F-Detector that runs on linux systems.

 ## Requirements
 - Docker